-Azure Automanage for virtual machines best practices - Linux
+Azure Automanage for Machines Best Practices - Linux

-These Azure services are automatically onboarded for you when you use Automanage for virtual machines (VMs) on a Linux VM.
+These Azure services are automatically onboarded for you when you use Automanage Machine Best Practices Profiles on a Linux VM.
 They are essential to our best practices white paper, which you can find in our Cloud Adoption Framework.

 For all of these services, we will auto-onboard, auto-configure, monitor for drift, and remediate if drift is detected.
-To learn more about this process, see Azure Automanage for virtual machines.
+To learn more, go to Azure Automanage for virtual machines.

 Supported Linux distributions and versions